feldtsen/pointy-dit212/SDD.md

 The domain model shows `Enemy` to have two behaviours.
 In the design model, this is the case since `Enemy` has a reference to an `IAbilityBehaviour` and an `IMovementBehaviour`.
 These will dictate what actions are carried out by the enemy.

 Both the `Player` and `Behaviour` in the domain model have references to `Ability`.
 In the design model, `Player` has a reference to one to three `IAbilties`.
 These abilities will be used by the player during the gameplay to affect the environment/state of the player in some way.
-The multiplicity of behaviours relation to `Ability` is 0..* in the domain model.
+The multiplicity of behaviours related to `Ability` is 0..* in the domain model.
 In the design model, some behaviours will have no knowledge of abilities (movementBehaviours), while some will be able to hold many (abilityBehaviours).

 The `Ability` in the domain model creates 0..* projectiles.
 In the design model, some concrete ability classes have references to projectiles.
 These abilities are supposed to create projectiles and add them to the level.
 Other abilities have no knowledge of projectiles at all.

 ### 3.2 Implemented design patterns

-* MVC (Model View Controller) for separating game logic, user input and graphical interface.
+* MVC (Model View Controller) for separating game logic, user input, and graphical interface.
-* the factory (method) pattern, for simplifying the creation of game entities such as players and enemies
+* Factory (method) pattern for simplifying the creation of game entities such as players and enemies
-* the command pattern, which is used for executing actions when a key is pressed.
+* Command pattern, which is used for executing actions when a key is pressed.
-* the composite pattern, allowing players and enemies to have different abilities and behaviors.
+* Composite pattern, allowing players and enemies to have different abilities and behaviours.
 The construction of these entities is simplified using the factory pattern.
-* the template method pattern, by letting Ability implement a method that is dependent on an abstract method implemented by subclasses.
+* Template method pattern, letting Ability implement a method that is dependent on an abstract method implemented by subclasses.
-* the visitor pattern, shapes accepts a visitor to do specific action for different shapes
+* Visitor pattern, shapes accept a visitor to do specific action for different shapes

 ## 4. Persistent data management

 The application currently makes use of JSON to handle level data.
-The level files contain JSON objects pertaining to information of the level and its entities, i.e. their type (player, enemy, obstacle), variants (e.g. type of enemy) as well as instance variables not handled by the factory.
-Levels are loaded through the static class `LevelLoader` which parses the JSON file corresponding to a certain level ID, creates an object of type `Level` and returns this object to be used by the `Game` class.
+The level files contain JSON objects pertaining to the information of the level and its entities, i.e. their type (player, enemy, obstacle), variants (e.g. type of enemy) as well as instance variables not handled by the factory.
+Levels are loaded through the static class `LevelLoader` which parses the JSON file corresponding to a certain level ID, creates an object of type `Level`, and returns this object to be used by the `Game` class.
 Each level is contained within a separate file and is only loaded when needed to save memory resources.
 The parsing is done using the GSON library.

-Future possible functionality includes storing and parsing level data as ascii to enable easier level development, saving player progress made up to that point, as well as keeping top scores.
+Future possible functionality includes storing and parsing level data as ASCII to enable easier level development, saving player progress made up to that point, as well as keeping top scores.

 ## 5. Quality

 The application is tested using unit tests with the framework JUnit.
-These tests can be found under: project/src/main/test.
+These tests can be found under project/src/main/test.

 ## 6. References
 - JavaFX - https://openjfx.io/